World Taekwondo

-World Taekwondo, formerly the World Taekwondo Federation, is an international federation governing the sport of Taekwondo and Para Taekwondo.
+World Taekwondo (WT), formerly the World Taekwondo Federation (WTF), is an international federation governing the sport of taekwondo and para taekwondo.
 WT is a member of the Association of Summer Olympic International Federations (ASOIF).

 The World Taekwondo Federation was established on 28 May 1973, at its inaugural meeting held at the Kukkiwon with participation of 35 representatives from around the world.
 As of May 2023 there are 213 member nations.
 Since 2004, Choue Chung-won has been the president of World Taekwondo, succeeding the first president, Kim Un-yong.